Submission Guidelines

 PREFERENCES IN PUBLICATION

-The AET is primarily meant for publishing information in any area of Agricultural Engineering technology and allied fields that may be useful to technology developers and users, manufacturers, farmers and budding entrepreneurs, students, youth searching for careers, planners, and policymakers.
-A technical article whose content either has been adopted or has potential for adoption is preferred.
-Articles/ papers from industry and extension agencies are also encouraged.
+The AET is primarily meant for publishing information in any area of Agricultural Engineering, technology and allied fields that may be useful to technology developers and users, manufacturers, farmers and budding entrepreneurs, students, youth searching for careers, planners and policy makers.
+Articles/ papers from industry and extension agencies are encouraged.
+Technical articles/success stories whose content either has been adopted or has potential for adoption is preferred.
 Articles with export and import data and statistics of important areas of relevance available on Government published documents and websites are appreciated as well.
-Length of manuscript should not exceed 1,500 words (including body text, tables and figures).
+Length of manuscript should not exceed 1,500 words (including body text, tables and figure).

 TYPES OF MANUSCRIPT

-Success stories should be compilations of scientific and technical information about successful agricultural technologies, truly proven by outreach, dissemination, and demonstration with impact at various grassroots and stallholders.
+Success stories should be compilations of scientific and technical information of successful agricultural technologies, truly proven by outreach, dissemination and demonstration with impact at various grassroots and stallholders.

 SUBMISSION OF MANUSCRIPT

-Soft copy of the manuscript in Microsoft (MS) Word, along with a request letter, should be submitted to the Editor-in-Chief through e-mail (Email[email protected];).
-The manuscript is to be written in English language [English (India)] using MS Word, 1500 words, typed in double space in single column on A-4 size page.
-The editor-in-chief herself/himself may also invite articles from any eminent personality of repute from Industries, Government/non-governmental organizations, scientists, and engineers on a specific topic for a specific issue.
+Soft copy of the manuscript in Microsoft (MS) Word, along with a request letter, should be submitted to the Editor-in-Chief through e-mail (Email: [email protected]; [email protected]).
+The manuscript is to be written in English language [English (India)] using MS Word, typed in double space in single column on A-4 size page.
+The editor-in-chief herself/himself may also invite articles from any eminent personality of repute from Industries, Government/non-governmental organizations, scientists and engineers on a specific topic for a specific issue.

 PREPARATION OF MANUSCRIPT